 Moving to another part of the world is exciting.
-New adventures await you and any others that you are relocating with.
+New adventures await you and any others that you are relocating with when you are moving out of NYC.
 Chances are you are either headed for better opportunities or to be closer to loved ones.
 Now, you have to think about moving your belongings and any vehicles you may want to take with you.
 But how do you do that?
 Here are some tips to help you move a car overseas:

 Value of the Car